sgreben/telegram-emoji-reactions-bot/README.template.md

 ### Telegram

-1. Reply to a message with only emoji
+1. Reply to a message with only emoji (or a single letter)
 2. Add further emoji by either...
    - ...using the buttons to `+1` existing emoji, or
    - ...replying with new emoji